redpanda-data/redpanda/docs/www/guide-wasm-elastic.md

 ## Verify Elasticsearch results

 Now we need to validate that our Wasm script received the records and published them to Elasticsearch.
-To do this, we'll create a query to Elasticsearch that returns take every hit that has a  `result_wasm` index.
+To do this, we'll create a query to Elasticsearch that returns every hit that has a  `result_wasm` index.

 1. Save this query in a file names `elastic-query.js`: